All Episodes

 I don't think it's right that one group of people should be able to go to the government and have somebody else's property taken from them.

-It's not the government taking, it's a private citizen.
+It's a private citizen.

-What can you little people do?
+And to kick these people out, what can you little people do?

 The first thing you do is stop voting Democrat for one.